Scott Maentz/Flickr

 • Cartoon characters, like Minions or Teenage Mutant Ninja Turtles

-• Video games, like Pac-Man or Minecraft
+• Video games, like Pac-Man, Minecraft, or Roblox

 • Halloween movies, like the Nightmare Before Christmas or Hocus Pocus